zowe/docs-site/docs/user-guide/configure-certificates-keyring.md

 The `ZWEKRING` JCL helps you create a key ring that contains a certificate and a local certificate authority that is used to self-sign the certificate.

-Other scenarios (such as importing an existing certificate into the ZoweKeyring) are described in the `ZWEKRING` JCL with the commands commented out) but are currently unsupported and included in beta mode for early testing and feedback with Zowe v1.15.
+Other scenarios (such as importing an existing certificate into the ZoweKeyring) are described in the `ZWEKRING` JCL with the commands commented out) but are not currently documented and have not been fully tested.
 If you find any issues, please raise a GitHub issue in the [zowe-install-packaging repo](https://github.com/zowe/zowe-install-packaging/issues).
-Future releases of Zowe will provide support for more key ring scenarios.
+Future releases of Zowe will provide documentation and support for more key ring scenarios.

 ## Customizing the ZWEKRING JCL